Selecting Stocks with a Score

-First, the market may perceive that either The value of things the company owns and amounts it is owed are overvalued or liabilities are undervalued.
+First, the market may perceive that either assets are overvalued or liabilities are undervalued.
 Both of these situations would cause the reported book value to be higher than its true amount.

 For example, some companies have not fully funded their pension plans.
-That means that the estimated The value today of a stated amount of money you receive in the future.
-It is calculated by dividing the stated amount of money by 1 + the interest rate adjusted for the length of time, t, between th...
-More of the future pension benefits is more than the When used as a noun, the amount you owe to someone else.
-When used as an adjective, an insurance coverage that protects you when you cause damage or injury to someone else or their property. on the balance sheet.
+That means that the estimated present value of the future pension benefits is more than the liability on the balance sheet.
 Companies disclose these differences in the Notes to Financial Statements.
-If the When used as a noun, the amount you owe to someone else.
-When used as an adjective, an insurance coverage that protects you when you cause damage or injury to someone else or their property. for pension benefits is understated, it will cause the company’s book value to be overstated.
+If the liability for pension benefits is understated, it will cause the company’s book value to be overstated.

-Second, financial theory tells us that the market value of a company’s stock is equal to its book value plus the The value today of a stated amount of money you receive in the future.
-It is calculated by dividing the stated amount of money by 1 + the interest rate adjusted for the length of time, t, between th...
-More of future profits.
+Second, financial theory tells us that the market value of a company’s stock is equal to its book value plus the present value of future profits.
 If the market perceives that the company is unlikely to make money in the future, the market capitalization will be less than the book value.

 The Piotroski score focuses on companies in the second category.
 That is, it attempts to identify companies that will be profitable in the future from among all of the companies that the market thinks will have negative future profits.